Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 ## Getting started

-These files need to exist in your running instance, otherwise Logstash cannot load the geoip enrichment.
+These files need to exist for Logstash to load the geoip enrichment.
 ```
 /mnt/s3fs_geoip/GeoLite2-City.mmdb
 /mnt/s3fs_geoip/GeoLitePrivate2-City.mmdb
 ```
-Either remove geoip enrichment file or just touch these files if you are disabling the enrichment from settings.json.
+Either remove geoip enrichment file if you don't want to use it or just touch these files if you are disabling the enrichment from settings.json.
+If you want to use this enrichment you need to add geoip files.
+For more information see [using the Geoip filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-geoip.html).

 - Create _/data_ dir as the script uses it to write logs and create a change file.
 - Update settings.json file.